Fake-Aaron/MidtermMenus/README.md

 = React Navigation / Expo Router

-If youre reading this, and youre the teacher inspecting my code, hi! please contact me after you see this, this project may be eligible for wild card purposes
+If youre reading this, and youre the teacher inspecting my code, hi!
+Please give me a review on my work, itll be greatly appreciated!